 Over time, the pillars have shifted towards divisions of educational and professional attainment.
 The Netherlands has had a highly selective education system since at least 1968 (the ‘Mammoth’ Education Act).
 Given that the number one factor for educational success is a high parental educational attainment level (or conversely, the number one risk factor for school failure is a low parental attainment level), it’s easy to see that the better-placed your parents are, the better you’ll do in the selection.

-So it is that politicians and journalists, virtually without exception, come from a privileged, elitist, sheltered background; that manual labourers beget manual labourers; that a future architect is not likely to meet a future bricklayer, let alone a coloured immigrant, and a future doctor is unlikely to know unemployment or hardship of any kind.
+So it is that politicians and journalists, virtually without exception, come from a privileged, elitist, sheltered background; that manual laborers beget manual laborers; that a future architect is not likely to meet a future bricklayer, let alone a colored immigrant, and a future doctor is unlikely to know unemployment or hardship of any kind.
 In other words, Dutch children grow up and spend their entire lives with birds of a feather.
 They’re not confronted with how the other half live.
-In fact, they tend to be blissfully ignorant of lifestyles, ambitions, norms and values other than their own.
+In fact, they tend to be blissfully ignorant of lifestyles, ambitions, norms, and values other than their own.